joshht92/Customer_Churn_Retention_Strategy/readme.md

-# Customer Retention Optimization with Churn Prediction
+# Customer Retention Optimization Strategy with Churn Prediction

 This repository contains a comprehensive analysis and optimization framework for targeted customer retention in a telecommunications context.
-Leveraging machine learning and optimization techniques, we predict customer churn risk, segment customers into actionable groups, and select retention targets under budget constraints to maximize profitability.
+Leveraging machine learning and optimization techniques, I predict customer churn risk, segment customers into actionable groups, and select retention targets under budget constraints to maximize profitability.

 ## Table of Contents